Downlink/test/Readme.md

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.

-You can set multiple *channel data*, *GPIO objects* and *HTTP API* methods as resources of device servers.
+You can set multiple *channel data*, *GPIO objects* and *HTTP API* methods as server resources.

 Your device servers will be accessible through its user assigned device *id* from client applications.

-Access to clients and devices is restricted to authenticated users only.
+Access to clients and devices is restricted to authenticated and authorized users only.

 All communications between client and device servers are fully encrypted using TLS protocol.